silentorb/marloth-story/books/fairytale/part3.md

 the door had closed behind them, the green had completely enveloped the place, and then faded into nothing.

-<div class="scene-break">* * *</div>
+* * *

-Adelle opened her eyes and looked about her.
+*Adelle opened her eyes and looked about her.
 It was so bright she was nearly blinded.
 The sun was filling the sky with golden light.
 She squinted to the east, where the sun was already setting.
 Or was it the moon?
-The color of the sky kept shifting; she could not tell if it was morning or evening.
+The color of the sky kept shifting; she could not tell if it was morning or evening.*

-She stretched out on her bed and tried to focus on the sky above her.
+*She stretched out on her bed and tried to focus on the sky above her.
 That was funny---she had never been able to see the sky from her bedroom before.
 And what was more, her bedroom had never been so unstable.
-Her bed was rocking back and forth.
+Her bed was rocking back and forth.*

-"Ahoy Matey!" shouted Samantha.
+*"Ahoy Matey!" shouted Samantha.*

-Adelle sat up in surprise.
+*Adelle sat up in surprise.
 The dolls were there on her bed!
 And the bed, as it turned out, was in the middle of the sea.
-Suddenly, every muscle in her body tensed and she clung to the mattress for dear life.
+Suddenly, every muscle in her body tensed and she clung to the mattress for dear life.*

-"Samantha!"
+*"Samantha!"
 Miss Perrywinkle scolded.
-"You speak as though you were a primitive!"
+"You speak as though you were a primitive!"*

-"But that's the sort of thing one is supposed to say when one is out at sea." said Samantha.
-"I even read it in a book once."
+*"But that's the sort of thing one is supposed to say when one is out at sea." said Samantha.
+"I even read it in a book once."*

-"You're making things up again!" said Miss Perrywinkle.
+*"You're making things up again!" said Miss Perrywinkle.*

-"Well if you don't believe me, look at this!
-The book is right here!"
+*"Well if you don't believe me, look at this!
+The book is right here!"*

-The doll reached over the edge of the bed and pulled a book out of the water.
+*The doll reached over the edge of the bed and pulled a book out of the water.*

-"Now that's what I call a coincidence!" said Miss Perrywinkle, taking the book.
+*"Now that's what I call a coincidence!" said Miss Perrywinkle, taking the book.*

-"Not really." said Samantha.
-"Probably just about every book must be out here."
+*"Not really." said Samantha.
+"Probably just about every book must be out here."*

-And she may have been right.
-The sea was strewn with hundreds of books, casually floating along the surface.
+*And she may have been right.
+The sea was strewn with hundreds of books, casually floating along the surface.*

-"What are we doing here?"
-Adelle said with a strong pitch of urgency.
+*"What are we doing here?"
+Adelle said with a strong pitch of urgency.*

-"What do you think?" said Samantha.
-"We're sailing!"
+*"What do you think?" said Samantha.
+"We're sailing!"*

-"But where's my bedroom?
-Where is the castle?"
+*"But where's my bedroom?
+Where is the castle?"*

-"It's hard to say." said Mrs. Gingersmile, who was baiting a fishing rod with a candy cane.
-"I think it exploded."
+*"It's hard to say." said Mrs. Gingersmile, who was baiting a fishing rod with a candy cane.
+"I think it exploded."*

-"We're very fortunate really." said Miss Perrywinkle.
-"It's a miracle that we are safe."
+*"We're very fortunate really." said Miss Perrywinkle.
+"It's a miracle we are all safe."*

-"Safe?" said Adelle.
+*"Safe?" said Adelle.
 She was staring at the water suspiciously.
 Or was it water?
 The more she looked at the stuff, the less it looked like water.
-It was too wispy and rose up and down too much.
+It was too wispy and rose up and down too much.*

-"Are we in the sea, or are we floating on the clouds?" asked Adelle.
+*"Are we in the sea, or are we floating on the clouds?" asked Adelle.*

-"I'll go with both." said Samantha.
+*"I'll go with both." said Samantha.*

-Adelle gathered her courage and reached her hand into the water.
+*Adelle gathered her courage and reached her hand into the water.
 It was the strangest sensation.
 It was too thick to be clouds.
 She cupped her hands and was able to lift some of it into her bed.
 Yet it was too light to be water.
-Most of the stuff was caught in the breeze and blown from her hand, and yet even as it was dissipating through the air, it still caught the sunlight and glittered just as water would.
+Most of the stuff was caught in the breeze and blown from her hand, and yet even as it was dissipating through the air, it still caught the sunlight and glittered just as water would.*

-Miss Perrywinkle closed the book and waved it at Samantha.
-"I can't find any passage in this book that talks about the sea!"
+*Miss Perrywinkle closed the book and waved it at Samantha.
+"I can't find any passage in this book that talks about the sea!"*

-"I'll show you!" said Samantha, taking the book and sitting beside her.
+*"I'll show you!" said Samantha, taking the book and sitting beside her.*

-"Look, the swan is back!" said Mrs. Gingersmile.
+*"Look, the swan is back!" said Mrs. Gingersmile.*

-As she spoke, the swan glided toward them and landed in the cloud water beside the bed.
+*As she spoke, the swan glided toward them and landed in the cloud water beside the bed.*

-"Ah, she's awake!" said the swan.
+*"Ah, she's awake!" said the swan.
 "It was about time.
-I was beginning to wonder if she was under a spell."
+I was beginning to wonder if she was under a spell."*

-"No spells." said Mrs. Gingersmile.
+*"No spells." said Mrs. Gingersmile.
 "What did you see?
-Any sign of land?"
+Any sign of land?"*

-"No. I saw no land.
-But I did come across a few people here and there."
+*"No. I saw no land.
+But I did come across a few people here and there."*

-"Anyone interesting?"
+*"Anyone interesting?"*

-"All interesting.
+*"All interesting.
 Downright mad, for the most part.
-As are most people outside of the castle."
+As are most people outside of the castle."*

-"But we're outside of the castle!"
+*"But we're outside of the castle!"*

-"Ah yes.
-That is why I said *most people*.
-We, of course, are the exception."
+*"Ah yes.
+That is why I said *most* people.
+We, of course, are the exception."*

-"But that's ridiculous!" said Adelle.
-"If that were so, then the castle would be like an asylum turned inside out!"
+*"But that's ridiculous!" said Adelle.
+"If that were so, then the castle would be like an asylum turned inside out!"*

-"And it is, dear.
-Most everyone inside the castle is civilized and sane."
+*"And it is, dear.
+Most everyone inside the castle is civilized and sane."*

-"*Most everyone?*" said Miss Perrywinkle.
-Are you suggesting there are mad people inside the castle?"
+*"*Most everyone?*" said Miss Perrywinkle.
+Are you suggesting there are mad people *inside* the castle?"*

-"Only a few.
+*"Only a few.
 The king is probably mad.
-They usually are."
+They usually are."*

-"Come to think of it, there was that zombie child." said Mrs. Gingersmile.
+*"Come to think of it, there was that zombie child." said Mrs. Gingersmile.
-"He was inside the castle, and he was clearly mad."
+"He was inside the castle, and he was clearly mad."*

-"What zombie---" Adelle began, but was cut off by Samantha.
+*"What zombie---" Adelle began, but was cut off by Samantha.*

-"Look!" she said.
-"There's a toad out there!"
+*"Look!" she said.
+"There's a toad out there!"*

-Sure enough, a toad wearing a tweed jacket and thick glasses was swimming about the sea of clouds, feverishly collecting the books and piling them onto a small desk that was likewise floating in the water.
+*Sure enough, a toad wearing a tweed jacket and thick glasses was swimming about the sea of clouds, feverishly collecting the books and piling them onto a small desk that was likewise floating in the water.
-The pile was already several yards tall, and was swaying about precariously.
+The pile was already several yards tall, and was swaying about precariously.*

-"A toad!
+*"A toad!
 I'm sure he would be fun to converse with!" said Miss Perrywinkle.
 "Say, Mr. Toad!" she called out.
-"Why don't you tarry a bit and relate to us your business!"
+"Why don't you tarry a bit and relate to us your business!"*

-The toad looked up for a moment with a slightly startled expression and then went back to his work, muttering something derogatory about a bed full of women.
+*The toad looked up for a moment with a slightly startled expression and then went back to his work, muttering something derogatory about a bed full of women.*

-"Never mind then." said Miss Perrywinkle.
-"Clearly he has no manners."
+*"Never mind then." said Miss Perrywinkle.
+"Clearly he has no manners."*

-"Here it is!" said Samantha, pointing at the open book.
+*"Here it is!" said Samantha, pointing at the open book.
 "Here's the passage about the sea!
 See right here?
-The doll says 'Ahoy mate!'"
+The doll says 'Ahoy mate!'"*

-Miss Perrywinkle looked at the book.
+*Miss Perrywinkle looked at the book.
 "You're right!
-She does say 'Ahoy mate!'"
+She does say 'Ahoy mate!'"*

-"And see here?
+*"And see here?
 She says it again!" said Samantha.
-"And then another doll says it on the next line!"
+"And then another doll says it on the next line!"*

-"Well." said Miss Perrywinkle.
-"You're a good deal sharper than I give you credit for."
+*"Well." said Miss Perrywinkle.
+"You're a good deal sharper than I give you credit for."*

-Adelle leaned over their shoulders and looked at the book curiously.
-It looked familiar.
+*Adelle leaned over their shoulders and looked at the book curiously.
+It looked familiar.*

 The clock struck 10 o'clock.
 The nurse promptly closed the book.
 Her break was over and it was time for her to make her rounds among the patients.

-<div class="scene-break">* * *</div>
+* * *

-James groggily opened his eyes as best he could, but his vision was too dark and blurred to make anything out.
+James groggily opened his eyes as best he could, but his vision was too dim and blurred to make anything out.
 He tried to move, but he could hardly feel the rest of his body.
 He suspected that he was in a bed.
 Not the nicest bed he had slept on, but he was in no condition to care.